 Important to know is that there are no safety guards or locals around watching over people.
 So if you want to go for a swim at Nungnung waterfall, be extra careful for the current and power of the waterfall.
 The force with which the water comes down can be deadly!
 The rocks can also be very slippery as well, especially after rain.
 So always mind your step!

 There is also no toilet, locker or changing room at the waterfall.
 So be sure to do everything (sanitary stop, put your swimsuit on and eat enough) before you head down to the Bali Nungnung waterfall.
-On a windy day there will be spray from the falls all over the place, so make sure to put your valuable stuff in a waterproof bag.
+On a windy day there will be spray from the falls all over the place, so make sure to put your valuable stuff in a dry bag.
 However, if you leave your stuff on the opposite of the river near the stairs. they will be safe from the water spray.

 Things to do close to Nungnung waterfall